nyu-pl-fa18/class02/README.md

 y: Int = 3
 ```
 The type of a variable is the type inferred from its initialization
 expression.
-It is fixed throughout the lifetime of the
-variable.
-Attempting to reassign it to a value of incompatible type results in a type error:
+This type is fixed.
+Attempting to reassign a variable to a value of incompatible type results in a type error:
 ```scala
 scala> y = "Hello"
 <console>:8: error: type mismatch;